Cbmoate/rutgersflyer/README.md

 You will blow away your database more times than you think.
 Be cool with that.
 Think about relationships.
 Pay strict attention to data types!
-Think about sessions sincerely.
-User Authentication

-This should be an email address / password authentication system You should not be able to register with the an email address if it exists in our system Have password rules (at least 5 characters, etc) Routing / Templating
+Routing / Templating